R. D. Langr is an at-home dad and entrepreneur. He has a background in psychology and theology and an intuitive grasp of relationships.

-Few people will argue against good communication as essential to any healthy relationship.
-No matter how good you are at it, however, no one is ever perfect, and since communication is a two-person art, it's twice as likely to get messed up.
+Almost everyone will agree that good communication is essential to any healthy relationship.
+No matter how good you are at expressing yourself, no one is ever perfect.
+Since communication is a two-person art, it's twice as likely to get messed up.

-The thing about communication is that it is such a multifaceted skill, that so many factors can affect how well we do it.
-There is always the specific situation of the communication, the mood of each person, and body language, as well as deeper issues such as the family of origin, unconscious motives, and how we as a person are brought up to behave and think on various psychological levels.
+Communication is a multifaceted skill, so many factors can affect how well we do it.
+These include the situation that inspired the communication, the mood of each person, their body language, as well as deeper issues such as the family of origin, unconscious motives, and how we have been brought up to behave and think on various psychological levels.

 Introduction to the MBTI

 The Myers-Briggs Type Indicator is one of the more popular personality inventories out there, and it is primarily a measurement of how one thinks and organizes their world from a cognitive perspective.
 While temperaments have to do with behavior, this profile deals more with what's going on inside the person's head (although this does have behavioral ramifications).
 There are four different spectrums (measurements) to the MBTI, and since this information can be gained in numerous other places, I give a brief overview according to my understanding:

 This dynamic mostly has to do with where people draw their energy from.
 Introverts (typically about 40% of the population) prefer to spend quiet time in self-reflection.
 They may take longer to respond, and prefer to observe before acting.
 Extroverts draw their energy from being actively around other people and may feel tired or lonely if left alone for an extended period of time.
 They prefer to act quickly without taking time to think.